stallman-j/ekonomR/vignettes/raster-extraction-workflow.md

 Here's the agenda for today:

-1. Download a year of the [Climate Hazards Center InfraREd Precipitation with Stations](https://www.chc.ucsb.edu/data/chirps-gefs) data.
+1. Download a week from the [Climate Hazards Center InfraREd Precipitation with Stations](https://www.chc.ucsb.edu/data/chirps-gefs) data.
 2. Download some country shapefiles from [GADM](https://www.hydrosheds.org/hydroatlas).
 3. Extract the total precipitation over each day in the year from the CHIRPS onto the polygon basins within our country of choice, which we'll take as Benin.

 # Set paths and parameters

-Let's set a couple paths and parameters
+Let's set a couple paths and parameters.
+If you have not learned of the marvelous [here](https://here.r-lib.org/) package, here is your introduction.
+It's amazing.
+Never set absolute paths where `here::here()` will do.

+You should notice that your paths should differ from mine.